-- 1. Complete steps 1 through 6 in the procedure "Creating Flex Attributes: the Basic Procedure" on page 336.
-Note that you cannot select either asset or blob (or url) in the Value Type field. - (Optional) If you plan to use the CS-Direct Advantage flex asset forms to enter values for the attribute into the foreign table and you do not want to use the default input type for the data type that you selected in the Value Type field, click in the Attribute Editor field and select an appropriate one. - 3.
-Click in the Editing Style field and do one of the following: - If you want to use the CS-Direct Advantage forms to enter values into this attribute's fields for the flex assets that use it, select local.
+- 1. Register the foreign table that contains the data you wish to use as a flex attribute.
+For information, see "Registering a Foreign Table" on page 225. - 2.
+Complete steps 1 through 6 in the procedure "Creating Flex Attributes: Basic Procedure" on page 318.
+Note that you cannot select either asset or blob (or url) in the Value Type field.

-- If you do not want users to be able to write values to this table through the CS-Direct Advantage forms, select external. - 4.
-Click in the Storage Style field and select external from the drop-down list. - 5.
-Click in the External ID field and specify the name of the column that serves as the primary key for the table that holds this foreign attribute, that is, the column that uniquely identifies the attribute. - 6.
-Click in the External Table field and enter the name of the table that stores this attribute. - 7.
-Click in the External Column and enter the name of the column in the table specified in the External Table that holds the values for this attribute. - 8.
-Complete steps 8 and 9 of the procedure "Creating Flex Attributes: the Basic Procedure" on page 336.
+- 3. (Optional) If you plan to use the CS-Direct Advantage flex asset forms to enter values for the attribute into the foreign table and you do not want to use the default input type for the data type that you selected in the Value Type field, click in the Attribute Editor field and select an appropriate option. - 4.
+Click in the Editing Style field and do one of the following: - If you want to use the CS-Direct Advantage forms to enter values into this attribute's fields for the flex assets that use it, select local. - If you do not want users to be able to write values to this table through the CS-Direct Advantage forms, select external. - 5.
+Click in the Storage Style field and select external from the drop-down list. - 6.
+Click in the External ID field and specify the name of the column that serves as the primary key for the table that holds this foreign attribute, that is, the column that uniquely identifies the attribute. - 7.
+Click in the External Table field and enter the name of the table that stores this attribute. - 8.
+Click in the External Column and enter the name of the column in the table specified in the External Table that holds the values for this attribute. - 9.
+Complete steps 8 and 9 of the procedure "Creating Flex Attributes: Basic Procedure" on page 318.